Epics in Agile — everything you need to know to get started.

 From here, each epic is broken down into user stories.

-Once all the user stories have been completed, you can move on to the next epic, which in this example would be the delivery of the campaign.
-You can also continue to gather feedback from product stakeholders on the first epic, such as if they feel that you are targeting the right customer audiences and channels.
-Based on feedback, you may find that you make some tweaks to your campaign plan before you implement.
+Once all the user stories have been completed, you can move on to the next epic, which, in this example, would be the campaign delivery.
+You can also continue gathering feedback from product stakeholders on the first epic — such as if they feel you are targeting the right customer audiences and channels.
+Based on feedback, you may need to adjust your campaign plan before implementing it.

 2. Adding a search feature to an ecommerce site.

-To improve the customer experience, a web development team and a product team are planning to add a search feature to their business’s ecommerce site.
+To enhance the customer experience, a web development team and a product team are planning to integrate a search feature into their business’s ecommerce site.
 This will make it easier for customers to quickly find products they’re interested in.
-Part of the complexity of the project is ensuring that all products are included in the search database and tagged in multiple search formats to ensure that the closest match to the intended search is served to the customer.
+Part of the project's complexity is ensuring that all products are included in the search database and tagged in multiple search formats to deliver the closest match to the intended search to the customer.

 Epics: